 High blood pressure (or hypertension) causes wear in the arteries that can eventually lead to blockages, often leading to a stroke or heart attack – this can only be found by having the blood pressure tested.
 SEVERE high blood pressure symptoms include tiredness, headaches, vision disturbance, chest pains, shortness of breath, irregular heartbeat, buzzing in the ears and tingling on one side of the body.
-It’s therefore important to have your blood pressure checked regularly as symptoms only become evident after damage has been done.
+It’s therefore important to have your blood pressure checked regularly, by your doctor, as symptoms only become evident after damage has been done.

 WHAT IS HIGH BLOOD PRESSURE?